d12frosted/elpa-mirror/gnu/corfu-readme.txt

 2. Features
 3. Installation and Configuration
 ..
 1. Auto completion
 ..
-2. Completing with Corfu in the minibuffer
+2. Completing in the minibuffer
 ..
-3. Completing with Corfu in the Eshell or Shell
+3. Completing in the Eshell or Shell
 ..
 4. Orderless completion
 ..
 5. TAB-and-Go completion
 ..
 6. Transfer completion to the minibuffer